 - take appropriate steps to verify that the same USIM is used.

-Verification shall include at least the check of the content of the following EFs: EFICCID, EFIMSI, EFLOCI, EFPSLOCI and EFEPSLOCI.
+Verification shall include at least the check of the content of the following EFs: EFICCID, EFIMSI and EFLOCI, and/or EFPSLOCI and/or EFEPSLOCI (depending on which of these specific EFs containing LOCI the ME used prior to entering PSM).

 Reference: